+Estimated Fair Value Estimated Life

-Purchased Intangible Assets Estimated Fair Value (in thousands) Estimated Life (in years)
+Purchased Intangible Assets (in thousands) (in years)

 Subscriber relationships \$ 5,250 7

 Non-competition agreements 870 3

 Total \$ 6,120

 The purchased intangible assets are being amortized on a straight-line basis over their estimated useful lives.
-Amortization expense related to these intangible assets was \$643,000 for the year ended December 31, 2011.
+Amortization expense related to these intangible assets was \$1.0 million and \$643,000 for the years ended December 31, 2012 and 2011, respectively.